petergridge/Irrigation-V5/readme_new.md

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)
 ### V2024.11.01
+**Breaking Change**
+  - Removed capabilty to set frequency via a sensor
+  - Helpers defined to support start time, frequency, config... are no longer required
+  - Recommend removing and re-adding the configuration

-- A significant redevlopment
+- A significant redevelopment
   - Updated documentation
   - All entities that previously required helpers are now created (and cleaned up) automatically
-  - Functionality is prinicply the same as the previous release
+  - Functionality is the same as the previous release
 ### V2024.10.xx
-* Manage entiy register when zone is deleted
+* Manage entity register when zone is deleted
 * Fix run frequency issues
 ### V2024.09.xx
 * Reorder zones in the config flow